 All applicants should see this webpage for more information about application to Brock University: brocku.ca/admissions/apply

 Domestic students must apply via the Ontario Universities’ Application Centre (OUAC) and be accepted by Brock University.
 Acceptance is based on grades and meeting prerequisite subject requirements.
 Co-op applicants are assessed in the same manner as all other applicants and are not required to submit any supplementary forms.
-Your application will be reviewed and if successful a conditional offer of admission will be made as early as December.
+Your application will be reviewed and if successful a conditional offer of admission will be made as early as October.
 Successful applicants will be invited to the DART Invitational on March 2 or May 4, 2024.
 More information about the Invitational will become available in early 2024.

 International applicants AND applicants who reside more than 500 km from the university:

 - International students: You must apply to Brock University.
 Domestic students, please see above.

 - You are invited to contact the department to schedule an Invitational Interview.
 Whereas most applicants wait for a conditional offer of admission you are invited to contact us as soon as possible.
 This may include the submission of:

 • a video portfolio,